bsc it course

 • They may suggest upgrading or installing new software for better functioning.

-• They design new techniques and programmes.
+• They design new techniques and programs.

 • These can help make the particle process easier and simpler.